DevaPalasingam/Liri/README.md

 Using Node, run liri.js.
 From there, Liri will prompt you to type in a command.
 If you type in an invalid command, Liri will give you some options.

 ####my-tweets:
-Liri will print the last 20 things that I tweeted.
+Liri will print the last 20 things that you tweeted.

 ####spotify-this-song:
 Liri will look up the song that you type in.